20 crises Axia Public Relations managed for clients that your company needs to plan for

-The Orlando branch of an architecture firm had an active shooter at its office.
+The branch of an construction company had an active shooter at its office.
 In the midst of the scene, the firm called our offices and asked us to turn on CNN.
 The station was live, showing a man running around the firm’s office with a gun.
 It was necessary for us to manage the situation immediately.
 The branch needed to handle the media as well as external situations.

 - Death threats